Singular divisors and syzygies of polarized abelian threefolds: Convex geometry and the infinitesimal picture of threefolds

-\subsection{Infinitesimal Newton--Okounkov bodies.}
+\subsection{Infinitesimal Newton--Okounkov bodies}

-By now the theory of Newton--Okounkov bodies is somewhat standard, so we refrain from a detailed exposition.
-Instead, we refer the interested reader to the original sources \cite{KK12, LM09} and the survey articles \cite{B, KL_Survey}.
-The connection between Newton--Okounkov bodies and local positivity of line bundles is treated in detail in \cite{CHPW15,KL14,KL15a,KL17,KL_Survey,Ro16}.
+We refrain from a detailed exposition on Newton--Okounkov bodies.
+Instead, we refer to the original sources \cite{KK12, LM09}, or the survey articles \cite{B, KL_Survey}.
+Their connection to local positivity of line bundles was tackled in \cite{CHPW18, KL15,KL17,KL18,Ro16}.

-First, we will give a short exposition to this theory for the infinitesimal picture in the case of three-folds.
-With the notation as above fix an \textit{infinitesimal flag}
+We start with a short overview of the infinitesimal picture.
+So, fix an \textit{infinitesimal flag}